luxfi/ledger/docs/APDUSPEC.md

 ## INS_SIGN_MSG

-Used to sign an avax personal message.
+Used to sign an lux personal message.
-The payload should include the header, please see the avax docs for more information.
+The payload should include the header, please see the lux docs for more information.
 Uses the protocol to upload a large payload with multiple messages.

 #### Command